PHYGITAL WANDERER

 In parallel, he developed The North Lake painting series, based on an introspective video series filmed at Golden Gate Park, exploring light, silence, and liquid memory, echoing Gaston Bachelard’s reveries from Water and Dreams.

-Following further industry layoffs, he relocated to Los Angeles and continued exploring his personal artistic work, enriching his visual vocabulary with the fragmented energy of Southern California’s sprawling metropolis.
+Following further industry layoffs, he relocated to Los Angeles to work for the Activision and the mega franchises such as Call of Duty, directing cinematic content.
+He continued exploring his personal artistic work, enriching his visual vocabulary with the fragmented energy of Southern California’s sprawling metropolis.
 In Santa Monica first, then Redondo Beach, he started to explore more hybrid formats and added his own music composition to the videos.

-Since 2018, he has lived in Dublin.
-Continuing his professional work in games and animation, he is also expanding his personal artistic practice toward a "Phygital" approach — balancing digital experimentation (AI, neural networks) with traditional media (painting, paper, print).
+Following another cycle of redudancies, he has lived in Ireland in Dublin since 2018.
+Continuing his professional work in games and animation, he is also expanding his personal artistic practice toward a "Phygital" approach, balancing digital experimentation (AI, neural networks) with traditional media (painting, paper, print).

-His recent series such as Deep Paints (immersive, layered paintings using AI) and Journaux-Peintures (fragmented visual diaries) extend his ongoing exploration of memory and disappearance.
+His recent abstract series such as Deep Paints (immersive, layered paintings using AI) and Journaux-Peintures (fragmented visual diaries, using AI transitions) extend his ongoing exploration of memory and disappearance through abstraction..